 Important Information About Opening A New Account

 New rules under the Bank Secrecy Act require financial institutions to obtain and verify the identification of business owners before a new account may be established.
 This rule applies to accounts such as checking, savings, certificates of deposit, safe deposit boxes and loans.
-It also applies to existing customers opening an additional account, or renewing or securing a loan.
+It also applies to existing customers opening an additional account or securing a loan.

 Each time a business account is opened we are required to ask for identifying information for each individual who has beneficial ownership (of 25% or more) and one individual who has significant managerial control of the business.
 A person with significant managerial control is a high-level official of the legal entity who is responsible for how the organization is run, and who has access to a range of information concerning the day-to-day operations of the company (i.e., an executive, managing member, general partner, president, vice president, treasurer, or any other person who regularly performs similar functions).
 If you are opening an account on behalf of a business, you will also be required to provide appropriate documentation and to certify that ownership information is accurate to the best of your knowledge.

 Federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account in order to help the government fight the funding of terrorism and money laundering activities.
 Section 326 of the USA Patriot Act requires that financial institutions identify and verify the identity of the beneficial owners of all legal entity customers at the time a new account is opened.
 The identification and verification procedures for beneficial owners are very similar to those you currently follow as individual customers.